HEMOPHAGOCYTIC LYMPHOHISTIOCYTOSIS

 |

+1 (PRF1) gene.
 FHLH is characterized by uncontrolled activation of the immune system.
-The T cells,
+The

-macrophages and overproduced inflammatory cytokines infiltrate the liver, spleen,
+T cells, macrophages, and overproduced inflammatory cytokines infiltrate the liver,

-bone marrow and central nervous system resulting in a multi-system disorder.
-The highly
+spleen, bone marrow, and central nervous system resulting in a multi-system disorder.

-stimulated and ineffective immune response threatens the life of the individual and
+The highly stimulated and ineffective immune response threatens the life of the individual

-may lead to death unless appropriate and timely treatment is provided.
-It commonly
+and may lead to death unless appropriate and timely treatment is provided.
+The condition

-appears in infants and during early childhood, although it can appear in all age groups.
+commonly appears in infants and during early childhood, although it can appear in

-FHLH can be triggered by infections, viruses such as Epstein-Barr, rheumatic diseases,
+all age groups.
+FHLH can be triggered by infections, viruses such as Epstein-Barr,

 |